Menu

 (You can see the ocean view I’m talking about in my YouTube video here)

-What to do in Punta Mita
+What to Do in Punta Mita

 The first full day we had in Punta Mita, Gil and all the guys went to play golf at this course so I went with my friend Claire and some girls on a catamaran they rented for the afternoon.
 Oh my gosh.
 SO MUCH FUN!
 We had the whole boat to ourselves with a full bar, fresh ceviche served for lunch, and a DJ on board.
 I’m convinced the staff on that boat have the chillest jobs in the entire world.
 We rode out and stopped in a certain place in the ocean, where we took out paddle boards, kayaks, and jumped off the top deck of the boat.
 Although the golf course by the ocean looked pretty sweet, I’m convinced the guys missed the best part of the trip!
 In my next life, you can catch me being the lunch serving lady working on a catamaran in Mexico.